-Housebuilder Crest Nicholson has welcomed today’s launch of the Apprenticeship Levy and says it is confident that a greater emphasis on apprenticeships will help address the construction industry’s skills shortage and help “safeguard” the future of the sector.
+Housebuilder Crest Nicholson has welcomed today’s launch of the Apprenticeship Levy and says it is optimistic that a stronger emphasis on apprenticeships will assist address the construction industry’s skills shortfall and help “safeguard” the future of the sector.

-With the Government committed to delivering three million apprenticeships and one million new homes by 2020, the levy is seen as the biggest shake-up of skills for a generation.
+With the Government committed to delivering three million apprenticeships and one million new houses by 2020, the levy is considered as the biggest shake-up of skills for a generation.

-There was a record 900,000 apprentices in 2016 and the levy will ensure that employers across all sectors “focus on providing quality structured career development and clear career pathways for young adults seeking an apprenticeship,” said Stephen Stone, Crest Nicholson’s chief executive.
+Apprenticeships at Crest Nicholson saw an all-time high of about 900,00 in 2016, and this new tax will force all firms to “focus on providing quality structured career development and clear career pathways for young adults seeking an apprenticeship,” according to CEO Stephen Stone.

-The levy requires all employers in the UK with an annual wage bill of more than £3 million to pay 0.5 per cent of it towards funding apprenticeships.
+The levy forces all firms in the UK with an annual wage expenditure of more than £3 million to contribute 0.5 per cent of it towards funding apprenticeships.

-Smaller employers with an annual pay bill below £3 million will not be not required to pay the levy.
-The government will pay 90 per cent of the costs of training and assessing their apprentices.
+Smaller firms with an annual pay bill below £3 million will not be not obliged to pay the fee.
+The government would fund 90 per cent of the costs of teaching and assessing their apprentices.

 Earlier this year, developer Crest Nicholson announced 35 new apprenticeships for 2017 – including its first-ever degree apprenticeship in quantity surveying – and working with the Homebuilding Skills Partnership, the House Builders Federation and the Construction Industry Training Board is helping more apprentices and graduates into the industry.

-“There has never been a more important time for Britain to invest in the skills of our people and businesses.
-To make Britain stronger and fairer, we need to make sure that everyone gets the chance to climb the ladder of opportunity to gain the education and skills they need to be successful in life.
+“It has never been more critical for the United Kingdom to invest in our people and businesses’ abilities.
+To make Britain stronger and fairer, we need to make sure that everyone gets the chance to climb the ladder of opportunity to get the education and skills they need to be successful in life.